 What’s the fuss around bone broths?

-They are in fact an ancient and historic remedy; our ancestors would create broths from the carcasses of animals so as not to waste any part of the food they were eating.
+Bone broths are an ancient and historic remedy; our ancestors would create broths from the carcasses of animals so as not to waste any part of the food they were eating.
 In more recent time, particularly in French and Asian cuisine, broths are an integral part of the cooking methods used, adding depth of flavour to soups, gravies and sauces.

 Bringing bone broth right up to present day, they are causing quite a stir within the health community.
-There have been claims that bone broths can help ease aching joints, rid you of cellulite, banish dull hair and solve all gut issues due to the broths being rich in collagen, amino acids and electrolyte minerals.
+There have been beliefs that bone broths could potentially help ease aching joints, help get rid of cellulite, improve the shine of your hair and ease some gut-related issues.
+This is thought to be due to the broths being rich in collagen, amino acids and electrolyte minerals.

 What’s in bone broths?